-Speeded choice task.
-Each trial started with a 100msec blank screen, followed by a 900msec fixation cross.
-One of the CSs was then presented in the center of the screen for 1,000msec.
-Participants were asked to indicate whether they would choose the product by pressing one of two response keys (yes=A, no=Numpad5).1 Participants were instructed to respond as quickly as possible, and they had 1,000msec to provide their response.
-If participants did not provide a response within the 1,000msec window, they were presented with a message Please try to respond faster! for 750 msec before the next trial started (Figure 1).
-Each of the 12 CSs was presented five times, summing up to 60 trials.
+Speeded Choice Task.
+Each trial started with a 100 ms blank screen, followed by a 900 ms fixation cross.
+One of the CSs was then presented in the center of the screen for 1,000 ms. Participants were asked to indicate whether they would choose the product by pressing one of two response keys (yes = A, no = Numpad5).
+Participants were instructed to respond as quickly as possible, and they had 1,000 ms to provide their response.
+If participants did not provide a response within the 1,000 ms window, they were presented with a message Please try to respond faster! for 750 ms before the next trial started (Figure 1C).
+Each of the 12 CSs was presented 5 times, summing up to 60 trials.

-Explicit memory task.
-On each trial of the memory task, a CS was presented in the upper-center of the screen with all 12 USs presented below.
+Explicit Memory Task.
+On each trial of the memory task, a CS was presented in the upper-center of the screen with all 12 USs presented below (Figure 1D).
 Participants were asked to identify the US that had been paired with the depicted CS during the learning task.
-Afterwards, participants were asked to indicate the specific relation (causes vs. prevents) associated with the identified CS-US pairing.
-Although there was no response deadline, participants were prompted to respond faster if they took longer than 8,000msec on a given trial.
+Afterward, participants were asked to indicate the specific relation (causes vs. prevents) associated with the identified CS-US pairing.
+Although there was no response deadline, participants were prompted to respond faster if they took longer than 8,000 ms on a given trial.

-Preregistered analysis plan.
-We analyzed speeded evaluative choices using Heycke and Gawronski's (2020) RCB model, a multinomial model that quantifies the extent to which participants' responses are influenced by (1) CS-US relations, (2) mere CS-US co-occurrence, and (3) general response biases (see Figure 2).
+Preregistered Analysis Plan.
+We analyzed speeded evaluative choices using Heycke and Gawronski's (2020) RCB model, a multinomial model that quantifies the extent to which participants' responses are influenced by (a) CS-US relations, (b) mere CS-US co-occurrence, and (c) general response biases (see Figure 2).
 The model's R parameter quantifies the extent to which responses are influenced by CS-US relations (i.e., favorable responses to CSs that cause positive USs and to CSs that prevent negative USs; unfavorable responses to CSs that cause negative USs and to CSs that prevent positive USs).
-The model's C parameter quantifies the extent to which responses are influence by mere CS-US co-occurrences (i.e., favorable responses to CSs that co-occur with positive USs; unfavorable responses to CSs that co-occur with negative USs).
+The model's C parameter quantifies the extent to which responses are influenced by mere CS-US co-occurrences (i.e., favorable responses to CSs that co-occur with positive USs; unfavorable responses to CSs that co-occur with negative USs).
 Finally, the model's B parameter quantifies the extent to which participants show a general bias toward favorable or unfavorable responses regardless of the information in the learning task.
-Modeling analyses were conducted using the software multiTree (Moshagen, 2010) and the template files for RCB model analyses provided by Heycke and

-Gawronski (2020) at https://osf.io/7ac4d/.
+Modeling analyses were conducted using the software multiTree (Moshagen, 2010) and the template files for RCB model analyses provided by Heycke and Gawronski (2020) at https://osf.io/7ac4d/.
 Following our preregistered analysis plan, we investigated the effect of sleep on the impact of CS-US relations by testing whether the R parameter differs across Time 1 and Time 2 within the sleep and the wake condition, respectively.
 Correspondingly, the effect of sleep on the impact of CS-US co-occurrence was investigated by testing whether the C parameter differs across Time 1 and Time 2 within the sleep and the wake condition, respectively.